brightcove/videojs-vr/README.md

 errors
 ```

-and an error with code -5 and customizable messages:
+If you would like to overwrite the default browser error message, add the following plugin with your custom text:

 ```
 {
-  "errors": "-5": {
+  "errors": {
+    "4": {
       "headline": "360 video is not supported by this browser", "type": "PLAYER_ERR_BROWSER",
       "message": "To view this video, upgrade to a web browser that supports 360 video.
 Supported browsers include the latest versions of Chrome, Firefox, and Edge."
+    }
   }
 }
 ```